Pete5x5/fp/other/fishers-drinks.md

 ## PIÑA COLADA
 ### Malibu rum and coconut syrup blended to perfection.
 Topped with whipped cream and a cherry.

-## TITO'S JALAPEÑO LAMONADE SPRITZER
+## TITO'S JALAPEÑO LEMONADE SPRITZER
 ### Tito's vodka, lemonade, and jalapeño slices.
 Topped with soda water.

 ## ORANGE ROSEMARY GIN & TONIC